David Wheeler (footballer)

-David John Wheeler (born 4 October 1990) is an English professional footballer who plays as a midfielder for EFL League One club Wycombe Wanderers.
+David John Wheeler (born 4 October 1990) is an English former professional footballer who played for English Football League clubs Exeter City, Queens Park Rangers, Portsmouth, Milton Keynes Dons, Wycombe Wanderers and Shrewsbury Town.

-Career
+Club career

 Lewes

 Wheeler started his career at Lewes making his first start in the Conference Premier 2008–09 season against Torquay United.
-He scored his first senior goal against Altrincham, scored 8 times the following season and 4 in his final season.
+He scored his first senior goal against Altrincham, scored eight times the following season and four in his final season.

 Staines Town

 On 26 June 2011, due to travel commitments associated with his studies at Brunel University, Wheeler left Lewes and signed with Staines Town of the Conference South as it was the closest club to the campus.
 He made his Staines debut on 13 August, and scored his first goals for the club on the 29th, in a 2–1 home win against Boreham Wood.
 He finished the season with 9 goals, and was awarded both the Players Player and Club Player of the year awards.
 The following season, Wheeler scored a career-best 14 goals, which helped the club to avoid relegation, and repeated his achievements of the previous season by picking up both awards in the end of season honours.
 Wheeler was also captain of the team for the majority of his second season at the club.